 Got a bicycle?
 Then spend time cycling around Putrajaya.
 The roads in Putrajaya are better and safer compared to Cyberjaya and there are dedicated bicycle lanes.
 The best to cycle in Cyberjaya is at the Cyberjaya lakeside.

-UPDATE: If you don’t have a bicycle, you will be pleased to know that Cyberjaya now has bike sharing service provided by oBike.
-You can rent the bike for free (during promo period) using your smartphone.
+UPDATE: If you don’t have a bicycle, you will be pleased to know that Cyberjaya now has eScooter sharing service provided by Neuron Mobility of Singapore.

-Search for oBike on Google Play or App Store.
+Search for Neuron Mobility on Google Play or App Store.

 The bicycles are available at these locations: